Friday, June 29, 2018

 Like many 18th-century mothers in colonial Massachusetts, Rachel Carpenter experienced the American Revolution through the service of her sons, with one of them involved in some of the most important events of the war.

-Rachel was born on March 29, 1729 in Coventry, Connecticut to Amos Carpenter and Deborah Long, the sixth of their thirteen children.
-At age 20, she married Joshua Boynton, also from Coventry.
-The wedding took place on November 9, 1749, and a year later, she gave birth to her first child, a daughter Phebe.
-Within two years, she had another daughter, but Joshua passed away on October 16, 1752.
+Rachel was born on March 29, 1729 in Coventry, Connecticut to Amos Carpenter and Deborah Long,1 the sixth of their thirteen children.
+At age 20, she married Joshua Boynton, also from Coventry.2 The wedding took place on November 9, 1749, and a year later, she gave birth to her first child, a daughter Phebe.
+Within two years, she had another daughter, but Joshua became seriously ill, and he passed away on October 16, 1752.5 His probate showed that Rachel got half of his estate, with the other half to be divided between their two daughters.6

-Rachel remarried to Ebenezer French on September 5, 1754.
-They had eight children together born between 1755 and 1770.
-Ebenezer was from Northampton, Massachusetts, and in about 1762, the family moved near there.
-They settled in an area that would one-day become Westhampton, a place that had only one other family.
+On September 5, 1754, Rachel remarried to Ebenezer French,3 and they had eight children together born between 1755 and 1770.
+Ebenezer was from Northampton, Massachusetts, and in about 1762, the family moved near there.7 They settled in an area that would one-day become Westhampton, a place that had only one other family.
 Rachel’s husband cleared some land in the wilderness and built a log cabin.
-In 1764, they owned 20 acres of land, a horse, a “yoke of oxen,” a cow and a hog.
-By 1766, the family seems to have moved from that location, but they returned in 1773 as the area became more settled.
+In 1764, they owned 20 acres of land, a horse, a “yoke of oxen,” a cow and a hog.7 By 1766, the family seems to have moved from that location, but they returned in 1773 as the area became more settled.7

-Rachel’s second son, Nathan, also enlisted in the army, serving as a private from July 1777 to August 1780.
-Sadly, Rachel lost two of her children, 12-year-old Asenath and 6-year-old Amariah, on or about March 17, 1776.
-Another child, Hannah also died around this time, suggesting that they must have been the victims of the same illness.
-The gravestone for Asenath and Amariah is the oldest one in Center Cemetery in Westhampton.
+Rachel’s second son, Nathan, also enlisted in the army, serving as a private from July 1777 to August 1780.9 Sadly, Rachel lost two of her children, 12-year-old Asenath and 6-year-old Amariah, on or about March 17, 1776.10 Another child, Hannah also died around this time,11 suggesting that they must have been the victims of the same illness.
+The gravestone for Asenath and Amariah is the oldest one in Center Cemetery in Westhampton.10

 Grave of Asenath and Amariah.

-Ebenezer was recorded on the 1800 U.S. Census living only with Rachel in their old age.
-He probably died before 1810.
-Rachel lived to be almost 87-years-old, dying on February 28, 1816.
-Her gravestone in Center Cemetery identifies her as “Mrs. Rachel F.” widow of her first husband Joshua Boynton, but oddly doesn’t mention Ebenezer.
+Ebenezer was recorded on the 1800 U.S. Census living only with Rachel in their old age.12 He probably died before 1810.
+Rachel lived to be almost 87-years-old, dying on February 28, 1816.4 Her gravestone in Center Cemetery identifies her as “Mrs. Rachel F.” widow of her first husband Joshua Boynton, but oddly doesn’t mention Ebenezer.

 Children by Joshua Boynton: